sergioburdisso/pyss3/docs/tutorials/movie-review.rst

     (pyss3) >>> plot evaluations

-Now, using the options panel change the path to the one we used for this last grid search ("datasets/movie_review/train"), as shown in the following image:
+Now, using the options panel change "Tag" option and select the path we used for this last grid search ("datasets/movie_review/train"), as shown in the following image:

 .. image:: ../_static/movie_review_evaluations_kfold_op.png